NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/Clone.rst

 Clone the project and install the dependencies
 ##############################################

-Clone the latest version of the `nRF Asset Tracker for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js>`_ project and install the dependencies using the following commands:
+To clone the latest version of the `nRF Asset Tracker for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js>`_ project and install the dependencies, use the following commands:

 .. code-block:: bash